TsukiCU/4840-Spring-Embedded-System/README.md

 # 4840 Embedded System

-This is the lab & project for CSEE 4840 from Spring 2024.
+This is the lab for CSEE 4840 from Spring 2024.